The application portal closed on November 3, 2022. Award recipients will be announced in February, 2023.

 Eligible Public Health Issues

 Grants will be open to all areas of public health, with the Surgeon General’s Priorities of special interest.
-These include topics related to the COVID-19 pandemic: Health Misinformation, Health Worker Burnout, and Youth Mental Health.
+These include topics related to Health Misinformation, Health Worker Burnout, Social Connection, Youth Mental Health, and Workplace Well-Being.

 See the following link for more details: https://www.hhs.gov/surgeongeneral/priorities/index.html.